lubiah/kudadamold/src/blog/another-redesign-svelte.md

 const files = crawler.crawl("blog").sync();
 file = files.map((file)=> file.slug === slug)
 ```
 If the slug is valid, it will then return a markdown file which will then be processed and returned in a json format, so actually, any blog url plus '.json' will return the json form of the blog post.
-For example, if you visited https://www.kudadam.com/blog/gettting-a-diary.json, you will receive the json form of the blog post.
+For example, if you visit https://www.kudadam.com/blog/gettting-a-diary.json, you will receive the json form of the blog post.
 Or, if you visit https://wwww.kudadam.com/blog.json, you will recieve a json format of all the blog posts on the homepage.
 After the url is processed, the HTML and other important information such as title and description is appended in a JSON and returned to the page and rendered.
 Very Cool!